epilot-dev/terraform-provider-epilot-schema/docs/data-sources/schema.md

 - `info_helpers` (Attributes) A set of configurations meant to document and assist the user in filling the attribute. (see [below for nested schema](#nestedatt--attributes--address_relation_attribute--info_helpers))
 - `label` (String)
 - `layout` (String)
+- `manifest` (List of String) Manifest ID used to create/update the schema attribute
 - `name` (String)
 - `order` (Number) Attribute sort order (ascending) in group
 - `placeholder` (String)